avelino/liquidluck/docs/index.rst

 Welcome to Felix Felicis
 ========================

-Felix Felicis (aka liquidluck) is a static generator.
-The name of "Felix Felicis" comes from Harry Porter, it is a magic potion that gives luck to you.
+Felix Felicis (aka liquidluck) is a static website generator.
+The name of "Felix Felicis" comes from Harry Porter;
+It is a magic potion that gives the drinker luck.

-If you want to contribute to this project, fork liquidluck_ and send pull request for your changes.
-Have a glance at :ref:`development` section to understand clearly.
+If you want to contribute to this project, fork liquidluck_ and send a pull request for your changes.
+Have a glance at :ref:`development` section for details.
 If you just want to use it, you should watch the project for updates.

 .. _liquidluck: https://github.com/lepture/liquidluck